lohit101/wave-test-build/README.md

-# YTFaceless: A Django-based Reddit Video Facelift Project
+# WaveAI: A Django-based Reddit Video Facelift Project

-YTFaceless is a Django-based web application that takes user-submitted Reddit posts and generates a personalized video clip with a voiceover, captions, and a custom image overlay.
+WaveAI is a Django-based web application that takes user-submitted Reddit posts and generates a personalized video clip with a voiceover, captions, and a custom image overlay.
 The project utilizes Python's Praw library to fetch data from Reddit, and the assemblyai library for speech-to-text transcription.

 ## Features